-This report was produced as part of the Dorset Historic Towns Survey, undertaken by Dorset County Council, in partnership with West Dorset District Council and funded by English Heritage.
+This report was produced as part of the Dorset Historic Towns Survey, undertaken by Dorset County Council, in partnership with Weymouth and Portland Borough Council and funded by English Heritage.

-The report was written by Peter Bellamy and John Davey and subsequently edited by Peter Bellamy with assistance from Gordon Le Pard and Claire Pinder.
+It was written by Peter Bellamy, Claire Pinder and Gordon Le Pard.